This post has been corrected to remove phrasing that was copied from Wikipedia, Prof. Boerner’s Explanations, and Senate.gov.

 And when final negotiations between the two nations were over, America got this SWAG:

-3. Revolts against Spanish rule had been occurring for some years in Cuba but in 1898 riots forced President McKinley to send the USS Maine to Havana to ensure the safety of American citizens and interests.
+3. Revolts against Spanish rule had been occurring for some years in Cuba; In 1898 President McKinley sent the USS Maine to Havana after riots threatened American citizens.

 On February 15, 1898, a massive explosion sank the ship and killed 288 American sailors.
 This swayed popular opinion for American intervention in the war, even though the cause of the explosion has never truly been determined.